leo-isso/leo-isso/README.md

 **Status:**
 --------------------------

-⌨️ ReactJs, NodeJs, JavaScript, TypeScript, Python, CPP and more.
+⌨️ ReactJs, NodeJs, JavaScript, TypeScript, Python, Rust and more.

 📚 Graduated as Multimedia Productor | Masters as Information Architecture and UX at Faculdade Impacta de Tecnologia.

-🏢 I'm currently full-time at [RX Pro](https://rxpro.com.br/)
+🏢 I'm currently full-time at [CI&T](https://ciandt.com/) - on an international projects unit

 💰 Open for Freelance Projects